-The Corporation funded 56 and 108 5/1 MOP loans with an aggregate dollar amount of \$44,508,950 and \$84,592,200 for the years ended June 30, 2022 and 2021, respectively.
+The Corporation funded 0 and 56 5/1 MOP loans with an aggregate dollar amount of \$0 and \$44,508,950 for the years ended June 30, 2023 and 2022, respectively.

 Supplemental Home Loan Program - The Supplemental Home Loan Program ("SHLP") primarily provides second deeds of trust for mortgage financing (a limited number of these loans are used to secure a first deed of trust on a property being purchased).
-SHLP loans are generally funded from campus resources.
-State funds cannot be used as a funding source.
-SHLP loan interest rates ranged from 2.75% to 3.25% and 1.25% to 4.58% during the years ended June 30, 2022 and 2021, respectively.
+SHLP loans are funded by available campus resources and the campus determines the type of loan being offered including if the loan will be offered at an adjustable or fixed rate, the loan term, and the mortgage interest rate subject to a minimum interest rate equal to the most recently available four-quarter average rate-of-return of STIP, plus an administrative fee component of 0.25%.
+SHLP loan interest rates ranged from 2.35% to 4.58% and 2.75% to 3.25% during the years ended June 30, 2023 and 2022, respectively.

-The Corporation funded 4 and 16 SHLP loans with an aggregate dollar amount of \$234,500 and \$5,421,700 for the years ended June 30, 2022 and 2021, respectively.
+The Corporation funded 9 and 4 SHLP loans with an aggregate dollar amount of \$2,770,450 and \$234,500 for the years ended June 30, 2023 and 2022, respectively.